Gardening for Beginners 🌱 START HERE

 What to Consider When Choosing the Best Weed Killer for Gravel

-The weed problems common to gravel vary widely, ranging from a single dandelion that springs up in the center of a path to invasive creeping grasses that systematically eat away at the sides of a gravel driveway.
+The weed problems common to gravel vary widely, ranging from a single dandelion that springs up in the center of a path to invasive creeping grasses that systematically eat away at the sides of a driveway.
 No matter what type of weed woes shoppers are dealing with, the herbicide chosen needs to be strong enough to kill the unwanted vegetation.
 In some cases, it might also be a good idea to use a product that keeps future weed seeds from sprouting.

 Selectivity